-Protecting Your Dog's Paws With Our Winter Paw Balm
+Protecting Your Dog's Paws With Our Winter Dog Paw Balm...

 No other time of year takes its toll on your dog's paws like the harsh cold months of winter.
 Whether it's the cold environment, snowy & icy ground, exposure to chemical de-icers and salt or rocks and grit, winter can be a brutal time for your dog - they may be excited when it's time to go for a walk but make no mistake, there are very real dangers lurking at this time of year!

-Keeping on top of protecting your dog's paws in winter is easier if you start early and use your paw balm in the months leading up to the cold weather.
+Keeping on top of protecting your dog's paws in winter is easier if you start early and use your winter dog paw balm in the months leading up to the cold weather.

 As you can see from the picture below - if you're not protecting paws, they can easily become dry, cracked, damaged and seriously painful - open cracks can also lead to infection and serious health problems!

-Using Soft Paws dog paw balm couldn't be easier - simply rub gently with your fingers until it starts to soften and apply liberally to the pad - gently massage in (if your dog will let you), we often find that distractions are key to this so try after your dog has eaten and use their favourite toy to keep them occupied so you can work it into the skin.
+Using Soft Paws winter dog paw balm couldn't be easier - simply rub gently with your fingers until it starts to soften and apply liberally to the pad - gently massage in, we often find that distractions are key to this so try after your dog has eaten and use their favourite toy to keep them occupied so you can work it into the skin.

-Our handy guide on paw condition would be:
+Our handy guide based on your dog's paw condition would be:

-Dry Paws - Apply 1-2 times per day (morning & evening - after walks)
+Dry Dog Paws - Apply 1-2 times per day (morning & evening - after walks)

-'Normal' Paws - Apply 2-3 times per week to maintain soft, smooth & healthy paws
+'Normal' Dog Paws - Apply 2-3 times per week to maintain soft, smooth & healthy paws